What Is Caffeine Addiction?

 Signs Of A Caffeine Addiction

-Rather than the actual amount of caffeine consumed per day, caffeine addiction is characterized by the way that the substance affects an individual’s day-to-day functioning.
-The severity of the addiction is calculated based on how distressed someone feels when they want caffeine and can’t get it, and how much of a disruption this causes in their daily life.
+Rather than going by the actual amount of Caffeine consumed per day, Caffeine addiction is discerned by the way that the substance affects an individual’s day-to-day functioning.
+The severity of the addiction is calculated based on how distressed someone feels when they want Caffeine and can’t get it and how much of a disruption this causes in their daily life.

-The 5th edition of the Diagnostic and Statistical Manual of Mental Disorders does not recognize caffeine addiction as a substance abuse disorder, but it does recognize it as a condition for future study.
-According to the DSM-V, problematic caffeine consumption is characterized by at least three of the following criteria:
+The fifth edition of the Diagnostic and Statistical Manual of Mental Disorders does not recognize Caffeine addiction as a SUD, but it does recognize it as a condition for future study.
+According to the DSM-5, problematic Caffeine consumption is characterized by at least three of the following criteria: